psiphi75/x3-rust/README.md

 - Add multiple channel capability - currently we can only handle mono.
 - Explicity use a `#![no_std]` option for embedded devices.
 - Peformance, it is currently slower than the flac encoder.
-- Not very memory efficient for de/encoding files.
+- Not very memory efficient for encoding files.
 It will allocate all the memory upfront.
+- Seperate reading and decoding.
+Read frames in advance, maybe in a different way.

 ## License